bmoren/p5.pathRecorder/README.md

 p5.pathRecorder offers various methods to interact, recall, store, and save paths of animation.
 This library's goal is to make gesture based and irregular animations easier and quicker to develop, use, and replicate.
 The library is designed to work in both 2d and 3d (WEBGL) modes of [p5.js](http://p5js.org)

+This library is very happy when used with gestural inputs such as mouse position, camera tracking, drawing tablets, touch controls, [p5.bots](https://github.com/sarahgp/p5bots) sensor data, etc.

 [How to add a library to p5.js](https://p5js.org/libraries/)

 ## Interactive examples